ystia/yorc/doc/plugins.rst

 in plugin code, log data from the plugin will be automatically sent to the Yorc Server parent process.
-Yorc will parse these plugin logs to infer their log level and filter them according to its enabled log level.
-It will then display these messages, prefixed by the plugin name and suffixed by the timestamp of their creation on the plugin.
+Yorc will parse these plugin logs to infer their log level and filter them if these are debug messages and debug logging is disabled.
+It will then display messages, prefixed by the plugin name and suffixed by the timestamp of their creation on the plugin.

 Plugin log messages levels are inferred this way by Yorc Server :